rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 ..
 [30] It would have been much more accurate to estimate quantile limits from the 50,000 qualities scores of the enrolled students.
 But this data was not available.

 ..
 [31] Converted from a bipolar-valued credibility 0.07 to a majority significance: (1.0 + 0.07)/2 = 0.535.

 ..
+[32] The performance tableau :code:`studentenSpiegel04.py` is also available in the :code:`examples` directory of the Digraph3 software collection.

+..
 LocalWords:  randomDigraph Determinateness valuationdomain py png
 ..
 LocalWords:  notGamma tutorialDigraph shortName func irreflexive